pingidentity/ldapsdk/README.md

 * Support for simplifying LDAP-based testing.
 The LDAP SDK includes an in-memory directory server is available to allow you easily create one or more simple LDAPv3-compliant servers to use in your testing frameworks.
 It also provides a set of utility methods for making assertions about the content stored in an LDAP directory server.

-* The LDAP SDK is provided as a single self-contained jar file with no dependencies on anything outside of Java SE.
+* The LDAP SDK is provided as a single self-contained jar file with no dependencies on anything outside of Java SE version 7 or later.

 * Commercial Support is available from Ping Identity.

-## How to Get the UnboundID LDAP SDK
+## How To Get the UnboundID LDAP SDK for Java

 Packaged releases of the UnboundID LDAP SDK for Java are available for download from GitHub at [https://github.com/pingidentity/ldapsdk/releases](https://github.com/pingidentity/ldapsdk/releases) and from SourceForge at [https://sourceforge.net/projects/ldap-sdk/files/](https://sourceforge.net/projects/ldap-sdk/files/).